CivicTechWR/WRvotes/docs/resources/getting-informed.md

 <div class="main">

-## What makes municipal elections so overwhelming?

-In provincial and federal elections, you effectively have to make **one decision**: how to cast one vote in one local riding.
-You can do this by selecting the party leader you like, or the party you like, or maybe the local candidate you like best.
-The parties publish policy statements and there is lots of provincial and national news coverage.

-Muncipal elections are more complicated, because you have to make **more decisions**:

-- There are many different positions to vote for (mayors, school board trustees, local councillors...)
-- Candidates do not run in parties
-- There are often many more candidates running for a position than there would be running for MP or MPP
-- There are no party leaders
-- News about municipal elections is more scattered and difficult to fine (which is the problem this website is trying to solve!)

-If you are feeling overwhelmed, you are not alone.
-But there are ways to break down the problem and make it more manageable.
+If you are feeling overwhelmed by this election, you are not alone.
+Fortunately, there are ways to break down the problem and make it more manageable.

 If you would like some inspiration for why you should bother voting at all, see the [Voter Information](voter-info#why-should-i-vote-in-municipal-elections) page.

 ## Choosing Candidates, Step by Step